 When writing my generic “dear expectant mother” letter, the agency, once again, suggested we discuss our plans for having an open adoption.
 I had such a hard time writing it.
 I couldn’t bring myself to say, “We are open to sharing letters and pictures and having visits X times a year.”
 It made it seem so final–so absolute with very little room for discussion or growth.
 I didn’t want my future child’s relationship with his birth parents to be so set.
 It felt like I was in court drawing up a custody agreement for parents who were getting divorced.
 I have a stepson, and I’ve dealt with my fair share of custody arrangements.
 I didn’t want adoption to be like that.

 My use of the word “relationship” was deliberate.
 I never wanted open adoption to be a burden or obligation.
 I wanted a relationship.
 Relationships grow and change.
 They are living, breathing entities that allow room for all of the people involved to learn about each other and figure out how best to interact.
 I am blessed and proud to say what we have with my son’s birth parents is a true relationship.
 We text nearly every day, we make plans to see each other often because we genuinely want to see each other.
 I love hanging out with them, and most often they stay over well past the time when our son goes to bed.
 (In fact, one day they came over after he was already asleep because they wanted to play with the puppies we were fostering!)
 They are friends and they are family.
-It’s not always easy, and I know as our son grows up he will have questions, but my hope is that since he knows and has a relationship with his birth parents he’ll be able to have his questions answered and his fears assuaged.
+It’s not always easy, and I know as our son grows up he will have questions, but I hope that since he knows and has a relationship with his birth parents he’ll be able to have his questions answered and his fears assuaged.
 And, most importantly, he’ll always know how much we all love him.
+It’s an amazing open adoption.

 I’d love to hear from other people on how you make your open adoption awesome.
 Share your stories in the comments, and let’s continue to spread the positivity!